-How does a piece of Dark Chocolate Rocky Road sound to you?
-Pretty good, right!
-It is super easy to make with only 5 ingredients, all thrown together to make a rich and decadent sweet.
+Dark Chocolate Rocky Road is super easy to make with only 5 ingredients, all thrown together to make a rich and decadent sweet.
+How good are Chocolate Recipes!

 As you know I recently shared with you guys a recipe for a Milk Chocolate Rocky Road and well, me being me, I couldn't stop thinking about a variety made with Dark Chocolate instead.
 One of the team from work and I were also having a chat about Dark Chocolate and how nice it is and how you don't eat as much of it as you do with milk chocolate.
 My brain start processing our conversation and pretty pictures of chocolate were coming to me, left right and centre.